aniruddhha/java-backend-8ca2f82bab51490889e5523953997a7c/case-studies/doctor.md

 ## Doctor Module

 #### User Stories
-- As a user, I would like to have doctor registration
+- USDOC1 : As a user, I would like to have doctor registration
-- As a user, I would like to update doctor information
+- USDOC2 : As a user, I would like to update doctor information
-- As a user, I would like to delete doctor
+- USDOC3 : As a user, I would like to delete doctor
-- As a user, I would like to see list of registered doctors
+- USDOC4 : As a user, I would like to see list of registered doctors
-- As a user, I would like to search doctor by specialization
+- USDOC5 : As a user, I would like to search doctor by specialization
-- As a user, I would like to search doctor by hospital locality
+- USDOC6 : As a user, I would like to search doctor by hospital locality
+- USDOC7 : As a user, I would like to find visiting doctors for given specialization

 #### Database Entities
 - Doctor